RESEARCH STARTER

 The spine, or vertebral column, runs through the back of the thorax.
 It helps give structure and form to the body.
 It also protects the spinal cord, a key part of the body’s nervous system.
 Through it, nerves reach across the body, helping humans to control the body consciously and reflexively react to stimulation.

 In humans, the ribcage is a series of bones that help define the chest, with a breastbone, or sternum, connecting them in the front center.
-These bones also help protect some of the body's most precious organs.
+These bones also help protect some of the body’s most precious organs.
 The lungs and the heart rest within the ribcage.
 Cartilage gives the ribcage some flexibility to account for muscle movement and the expanding and contracting of the lungs.
-The arms, or front legs in other organisms, connect to the thorax.
+The arms, or front legs in other organisms, connect to the pectoral girdle, which attaches to the thorax.
 While the arms contain muscles, some muscles within the thorax help with arm movement as well.

 Lungs gather air that mammals breathe in through their mouths and noses.
 They sort oxygen from the inhaled air and transfer it to the body’s bloodstream.
 The heart pumps blood throughout the body.
 Oxygen-rich blood moves through the body, nourishing various organs and tissues.
 Oxygen-poor blood is pumped back to the lungs, where waste is expelled, and the blood is replenished with fresh oxygen.
 The diaphragm forms the internal barrier between the thorax and abdomen.
 It also helps regulate the body’s breathing.